-Rugg et al. (1998) varied the duration of study time for words to manipulate the depth of processing during an ERP task and a PET task.
-They found that more deeply encoded words produced a stronger LPONE, and PET showed increased activation in the hippocampal formation for words that were more deeply encoded, as well as widespread areas throughout temporal and prefrontal cortex.
+Rugg et al. (1998) varied the duration of study time for words to manipulate the depth of processing during tasks in which ERPs and positron emission topography (PET) scans were acquired.
+They found that more deeply encoded words produced a higher amplitude LPONE, supporting the hypothesis that this ERP indexes not just recognition, but also associated information.
+PET scans showed increased activation in the hippocampal formation for words that were more deeply encoded, as well as widespread areas throughout temporal and prefrontal cortex.
 Because previous studies showed that hippocampal activation does not have a significant effect when measured at the scalp, the authors hypothesized that the ERP reflects the result of "hippocampally driven cortical activity that constitutes the neural basis of episodic retrieval."

-Similarly, Vilberg & Rugg (2009) manipulated the study time for complex scenes during an fMRI and EEG task to induce reliance on recollection, as indexed by “Remember/Know” judgments.
-They found that for “remember,” judgments, which they considered recollection-based, activity in the left lateral parietal cortex was greater for items studied 6 s than 1 s, as were the amplitude of the LPONE and the number of details remembered during a surprise post-test.
+Similarly, Vilberg & Rugg (2009) manipulated the study time for complex scenes during task in which they collected fMRI and EEG.
+They found that for “remember,” judgments, which they considered recollection-based, activity in the left lateral parietal cortex was greater for items studied 6 s than 1 s, as were the amplitude of left parietal activity and the number of details remembered during a surprise post-test.
 The authors suggested that content used to make “remember” judgments was represented within the left lateral parietal cortex.

 There is general support for the hypothesis that different parts of the brain contribute to different components of memory (Eichenbaum et al., 2012), and that successful retrieval leads to reactivation of the regions that were active at the same of encoding (Rugg et al., 2008).
 However, the current state of EEG literature does not give insight into architecture of the network that combines and reinstates these differing streams of information.
-The protocol used by DeVito & Eichenbaum (2010) offers a promising opportunity to examine these memory components in isolation.
+The protocol used by DeVito & Eichenbaum (2010) offers a promising opportunity to separably manipulate and measure these components of episodic memory.

 Method